homelith/c10gx_icmp_server/README.md

 # c10gx\_icmp\_server

 ## Overview
-- Dedicated ping (IPv4 ICMP) reply server design example for a `Intel Cyclone 10 GX FPGA Development Kit`.
+- Dedicated ping (IPv4 ICMP) reply server design example for a ["Intel Cyclone 10 GX FPGA Development Kit"](https://www.intel.com/content/www/us/en/programmable/products/boards_and_kits/dev-kits/altera/cyclone-10-gx-development-kit.html).
 - Pipelined ARP and ICMP responder written in i++ HLS code enables almost 10Gbps capacity and low latency under 1 microseconds.
 - Please change MAC and IP address stored in `src/arp_proc/arp_proc.cpp` before testing on your environment, default value is just for documentation.
 - This software is provided "as-is", with no warranty or guarantee.

 ## Licenses
-- Since this software is based on `Cyclone 10 GX PCIe Gen2 x4 DMA Design Example`, codes derived from design example and the other wizard-generated file from Intel tools follow ["License Terms and Conditions for Hardware Reference Designs an/or Design Examples"](https://www.intel.com/content/www/us/en/programmable/common/legal/leg-license_agreement.html) and other Terms of Use conditions.
+- Since this software is based on ["Cyclone 10 GX PCIe Gen2 x4 DMA Design Example"](https://fpgacloud.intel.com/devstore/platform/17.1.2/Pro/cyclone-10-gx-pcie-gen2-x4-dma/), codes derived from design example and the other wizard-generated file from Intel tools follow ["License Terms and Conditions for Hardware Reference Designs an/or Design Examples"](https://www.intel.com/content/www/us/en/programmable/common/legal/leg-license_agreement.html) and other Terms of Use conditions.
 - Newly written codes are licensed under MIT license, see header of indivisual files.

 ## Tested on